One day I was giving a brief presentation about the concept of monotheism and the religion of Islam for a group of Latinos in Spanish language.

 - If her husband hates her, Islam urges him to stick to her, and the Qur’an tells him: Perhaps you hate something and God makes it good for you.

 - If he deserts her with the intention of harming her, the judge forces him to treat her as a wife or to divorce her with all her rights.

 - If he takes her right of inheritance, he has transgressed the limits of God, and whoever transgresses the limits of God is unjust to himself.

 - If he divorces her, he should not forget her favour.

-- If anyone attacks her without justification, he shall be punished in the same manner as he attacked her.
+- If her husbanf attacks her without justification, he shall be punished in the same manner as he attacked her.

 - Her guardianship is a responsibility, and her obedience to him is like a self-defense for the sake of God.

 - If her husband commands her to do good, she obeys him, and if he commands her otherwise, there is no obedience to a created being in disobedience to the Creator.

 - Islam enjoins Muslims to show respect to their mothers and serve them well even if they are still unbelievers.
 The Prophet states emphatically that the rights of the mother are paramount.

 - Death while defending women is considered a martyrdom for the sake of God, as the messenger of God said: (He who is killed while defending his family is a martyr).